Sgt-Rodrigo/battle_planner/README.md

 #### Proyect clarifications ####

+## Back-end
+-for 'usersRouter.get('/', auth, getUsers)' > remember you need a token with value 'authenticated' (unquoted).
+-implements Json-server for mock database (check script in package.json)

+## Front-end
 *** Proyect implements >
 -Typescript with React and swc (rust compilation): although it wasn't demanded by the assignment I decided to use TS in the front-end also to keep consistency and practice.